Behaviour and Rewards

 Consequences

-Once a student has reached -25 behaviour points, they will receive a 20-minute lunchtime detention.
+Once a student has reached -25 behaviour points in a half term, they will receive a 20-minute lunchtime detention.
 At -50 behaviour points, a 45-minute after-school detention is issued.
+We will continue to issue students with detentions for every -25 point threshold they pass.
+When it comes to detentions, students start each term with a 'clean slate'.

 It is a student’s responsibility to remember to attend an issued detention.
 Mentors will endeavour to remind students about upcoming detentions, but students should get into the habit of checking their Go 4 Schools accounts and ensuring that their email addresses are up to date for any notifications.
 Lists are also displayed outside the Pastoral Offices, and we email parents/carers each weekend to notify them of any upcoming detentions for their child.